Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 What does this tool check?

 It determines whether your organization is classified as a developer, deployer, both, or neither under the Colorado AI Act (SB 24-205).
-It then shows the specific statutory obligations that apply, checks safe harbor eligibility, and assesses consumer rights readiness.
+It then shows the specific statutory obligations that apply, checks safe-harbor supporting evidence questions, and assesses consumer rights readiness.

 What is a consequential decision under the Colorado AI Act?